mpravalikashetty/ShareYourRecipes-Site/README.md

   * Use 'Show Previous Recipe & Show Next Recipe' buttons to change see new recipes
   * Use 'Quick View of All recipes' button to see all recipes in one go
+  * Click on View Recipe Details to hit third party API and fetch that particular recipe details

 ![image](https://github.com/user-attachments/assets/2043422c-ad62-4bc2-ae5f-e8fa95787ece)